-There is an annual review of the fire systems in campus residential facilities which the College develops a plan to implement upgrades, repairs, or revisions when problems are identified.
+There is an annual review of the fire systems in campus residential facilities through which CSB develops a plan to implement upgrades, repairs, or revisions when problems are identified.
 In 2021, future improvements in fire safety were not necessary.

 CSB - Fire Safety Statistics